Open peer review: Adoption by publishers

 The European Geosciences Union operates public discussions where open peer review is conducted before suitable articles are accepted for publication in the journal.Sci, an open access journal which covers all research fields, adapted a post publication public peer-review (P4R) in which it promised authors immediate visibility of their manuscripts on the journal's online platform after a brief and limited check of scientific soundness and proper reporting and against plagiarism and offensive material; the manuscript is rendered open for public review by the entire community.

 In 2021, the authors of nearly half of the articles published by Nature chose to publish the reviewer reports as well.
-The journal considers this as an encouraging trial of transparent peer review.
+The journal considered this as an encouraging trial of transparent peer review.
+From 2025, all published articles will be accompanied by the reviewer reports and author responses.